kexiZeroing/kexiZeroing.github.io/src/posts/start-js-stack-project.md

 - Passing arguments to other NPM scripts, we can leverage the `--` separator. e.g. `"pass-flags-to-other-script": "npm run my-script -- --watch"` will pass the `--watch` flag to the `my-script` command.
 - One convention that you may have seen is using a prefix and a colon to group scripts, for example `build:dev` and `build:prod`.
 This can be helpful to create groups of scripts that are easier to identify by their prefixes.

-### browserslist
+### browserslist and postcss
 The [browserslist](https://github.com/browserslist/browserslist) configuration (either in `package.json` or `.browserslistrc`) uses `caniuse` data (https://caniuse.com/usage-table) for queries to control the outputted JS/CSS so that the emitted code will be compatible with the browsers specified.
 It will be installed with webpack and used by many popular tools like autoprefixer, babel-preset-env.
 You can find these tools require `browserslist` in the `package-lock.json` file.

 - There is a `defaults` query (`> 0.5%, last 2 versions, Firefox ESR, not dead`), which gives a reasonable configuration for most users.
 - If you want to change the default set of browsers, we recommend combining `last 2 versions`, `not dead` with a usage number like `> 0.2%`.
 - `last 1 version or > 1%` is equal to `last 1 version, > 1%`.
 Each line in `.browserslistrc` file is combined with `or` combiner.
 - Run `npx browserslist` in project directory to see what browsers was selected by your queries.

-- `PostCSS` is a tool for transforming CSS with JavaScript plugins.
+`PostCSS` is a tool for transforming CSS with JavaScript plugins.
 It provides features via its extensive plugin ecosystem to help improve the CSS writing experience.
 Plugins for just about [anything](https://www.postcss.parts).
 For example:
 - [Autoprefixer](https://github.com/postcss/autoprefixer) is one of the many popular PostCSS plugins.
 - [postcss-preset-env](https://www.npmjs.com/package/postcss-preset-env) lets you convert modern CSS into something most browsers can understand, which is similar to `@babel/preset-env`.
 - [cssnano](https://cssnano.co) is a compression tool written on top of the PostCSS ecosystem to compact CSS appropriately.

-### jsconfig.json
-JavaScript experience is improved when you have a `jsconfig.json` file in your workspace that defines the project context. **`jsconfig.json` is a descendant of `tsconfig.json`**.
-The presence of `jsconfig.json` file in a directory indicates that the directory is the root of a JavaScript project.

-The `exclude` attribute tells the language service what files are not part of your source code (e.g. `node_modules`, `dist`).
-Alternatively, you can explicitly set the files in your project using the `include` attribute (e.g. `src/**/*`).

-Below are `compilerOptions` to configure the JavaScript language support.
-Do not be confused by `compilerOptions`, since no actual compilation is required for JavaScript.
-This attribute exists because `jsconfig.json` is a descendant of `tsconfig.json`.
-See an example at https://github.com/Microsoft/TypeScript-Babel-Starter/blob/master/tsconfig.json

-- `target`: This setting changes which JS features are downleveled and which are left intact.
-Modern browsers support all ES6 features, so `ES6` is a good choice.
-The values are "es3", "es5", "es6", "es2015", "es2016", "es2017", "es2018", "es2019", "es2020", "esnext".
-- `module`: Specifies the module system when generating module code.
-The values are "amd", "commonJS", "es2015", "es6", "esnext", "none", "system", "umd".
-- `baseUrl`: Lets you set a base directory to resolve non-absolute module names.
-With `"baseUrl": "."`, it will look for files starting at the same folder as the `jsconfig.json`.
-- `paths`: A series of entries which re-map imports to lookup locations relative to the `baseUrl`, e.g. `"@models/*": ["app/models/*"]`.
-- `checkJs`: Enable type checking on JavaScript files.
-This is the equivalent of including `// @ts-check` at the top of all JavaScript files which are included in your project.
-(Set `allowJs: true` in `tsconfig.json` to tell TypeScript to allow a reference to regular JavaScript files.)

 ### module and require in Node.js
 **Node.js treats each JavaScript file as a separate module and encloses the entire code within a function wrapper**: `(function(exports, require, module, __filename, __dirname) {})`.
 The five parameters — `exports`, `require`, `module`, `__filename`, `__dirname` are available inside each module.
 Even if you define a global variable in a module using `let` or `const` keywords, the variables are scoped locally to the module rather than being scoped globally.